OulGabrielAlin/OulGabrielAlin.github.io/README.md

 This repository is built step by step in the tutorial.

-It now include steps for GitHub.
+It now includes steps for GitHub.

 Pilot project, used only for tutorial on GitHub, The git course that I follow, is the W3schools's course for Git.